Fashion Merchandising and Management (B.S.)

 Program Director: E. Mariotz

 Advancements in technology and globalization of the marketplace make the fashion industry an ever-changing, challenging place to work.
 This billion-dollar industry needs bright, talented executives to guide the rapid pace of today’s technological revolution.
 Skilled managers are required to deal with an increasingly complex variety of products and manufacturing techniques and tasks, such as planning product lines months before they will appear in the stores.
 Once developed, new products must be sourced globally and then delivered to the consumer within a very short period of time.

 - Students work with industry professionals and students from different disciplines on collaborative industry projects for companies like QVC, Maidenform, Cotton Inc., Toys R Us and Target.

-- Curricular focus is on the entire fashion value chain: fiber/yarn/fabric and material development, sourcing and production, merchandising, branding and marketing.
+- Curricular focus is on the entire fashion value chain: fiber/year/fabric and material development, sourcing and production, merchandising, branding and marketing.

-- Faculty-led short courses abroad and semester-long study abroad experiences in China, Paris, London, Milan, Rome and India add an unparalleled international dimension to the program.
+- Faculty-led short courses abroad are semester-long study abroad experiences in China, Paris, London, Milan, Rome and India add an unparalleled international dimension to the program.

-- Student have access to a variety of coveted internships with brands such as Coach, Urban Outfitters, Anthropologie, Lilly Pulitzer, Tommy Hilfiger, Macy’s, Under Armour, The Limited Brands, QVC and Charming Shoppes.
+- Students have access to a variety of coveted internships with brands such as Coach, Urban Outfitters, Anthropologie, Lilly Pulitzer, Tommy Hilfiger, Macy’s, Under Armour, The Limited brands, QVC and Charming Shoppes.